Dear Patients, Caregivers and Community Members,

 Four renowned physicians founded Cleveland Clinic in 1921 with a mission to provide better care of the sick, investigation into their problems and further education of those who serve.
 Drawing from military medicine, they believed in diverse specialists working and thinking as a unit.
 This kind of cooperation, efficiency and shared vision has fostered excellence in patient care, research and education.

 Today, we continue to live and operate by the mission established by these visionary leaders, which is supported by six fundamental values: quality, innovation, teamwork, service, integrity and compassion.
-As of 2017, we operate more than 3,800 staffed beds at these locations:
+We operate more than 5,000 staffed beds at these locations:

 - 13 hospitals in Northeastern Ohio